jacobemery/linux1-ansible-lab/instructions/5_write_playbooks.md

     ```
     curl http://<ip-address>/stage/
     ```
-* ...and you're ready to make the new version go live, run this command to push to production from anywhere on the server:
+* ...and when you're ready to make the new version go live, run this command to push to production from anywhere on the server:
 ```
 ansible-playbook /root/linux1-ansible-lab/stage2prod.yaml
 ```
-* And once you have your website into a state you're proud of, send your IP address in the webex chat for everyone else to check it out!
-* And at the end of the day I'll choose the best website creator and send that person `150 BluePoints`!
 ## Review
 * Hopefully you got creative with your new website!
 You also created some nifty automation with Ansible Playbooks!
     * You wrote your first Ansible playbook, congrats!